fisodd/hugo-restructured/exampleSite/content/post/acknowledgements.rst

 Ananke proved to be one of the better teaching tools I have found for understanding how templates actually work in Hugo.

-I am sure that if one squints at Hugo Structured the right way, one could make out the bare bones of Ananke where I started on the path that has lead to Hugo Restructured.
+I am sure that if one squints at :title:`Hugo Restructured` the right way, one could make out the bare bones of Ananke where this started.
 However, not much if any of the original remains;
-by the time I was done swapping out the Tachyons.io foundation and swapping in reStructuredText and then tackling the various random ideas, just about every file was ripped open, pulled apart, and then reassembled |--| sometimes in a very different way.
+by the time I was done swapping out the Tachyons.io foundation and swapping in reStructuredText and then tackling various random ideas, just about every file was ripped open, pulled apart, and then reassembled |--| sometimes in a very different way.